-It was long prized for its superior content of vitamins, minerals and protein, compared to other feed sources (1).
+It was long prized for its superior content of vitamins, minerals, and protein compared to other feed sources (

-Alfalfa is a part of the legume family, but it’s also considered to be an herb.
+Alfalfa is a part of the legume family, but it’s also considered an herb.

 Its seeds or dried leaves can be taken as a supplement, or the seeds can be sprouted and eaten in the form of alfalfa sprouts.

-Alfalfa is typically consumed by humans as an herbal supplement or in the form of alfalfa sprouts.
+People typically consume alfalfa as an herbal supplement or in the form of alfalfa sprouts.

-Because the leaves or seeds are sold as herbal supplements and not foods, there is no standard nutrition information available.
+Because the leaves or seeds are sold as herbal supplements and not as foods, no standard nutrition information is available.

-However, they are typically high in vitamin K and also contain many other nutrients, including vitamin C, copper, manganese and folate.
+However, they are typically a fair source of vitamin K and also contain many other nutrients, including vitamin C, copper, manganese, and folate.

 Alfalfa sprouts contain the same nutrients and are also very low in calories.

-Alfalfa also has a high content of bioactive plant compounds.
-They include saponins, coumarins, flavonoids, phytosterols, phytoestrogens and alkaloids (1).
+Alfalfa also has a high content of bioactive plant compounds, including saponins, coumarins, flavonoids, phytosterols, phytoestrogens, and alkaloids (

 Alfalfa’s cholesterol-lowering ability is its best studied health benefit to date.

-This effect is attributed to its high content of saponins, which are plant compounds known to lower cholesterol levels.
+The cholesterol-lowering effect of alfalfa is attributed to its high content of saponins, which are plant compounds known to lower cholesterol levels (

-Alfalfa has been shown to decrease cholesterol levels in both animal and human studies.
+Alfalfa has been shown to decrease cholesterol levels in animal studies.
 This is probably because it contains plant compounds called saponins.

 There is a long list of traditional uses of alfalfa as a medicinal herb.